lew1245/kubuntu-manual/source/docs/driver-manager.rst

 Installing NVIDIA Drivers
 ==========================

-Kubuntu comes with an application called Driver Manager that handles installing the non-free NVIDIA driver for your hardware.
+Kubuntu uses Driver Manager to handle installing the non-free drivers for example NVIDIA GPUs.

 To launch Driver Manager either use KickOff or KRunner to search for it's name and then left click on it.